Fire & Rescue Service

 Currently, it is effectively impossible for a firefighter to be "Operational" (wear BA) with a full beard.

 The Dilemma: Many Muslim men view the beard as Wajib (mandatory).
+Asking them to shave is like asking them to remove a limb.

 The Solutions: